Rogier van der Weyden: Work

 In his commissioned portraits, van der Weyden typically flattered his sitters.
 He often idealised or softened their facial features, allowing them a handsomeness or beauty, or interest or intelligence they might not have been blessed with in life.
-He often enlargened the eyes, better defined the contours of the face, and gave a much stronger jaw than the subject may have possessed in life.
+He often enlarged the eyes, better defined the contours of the face, and gave a much stronger jaw than the subject may have possessed in life.
 Among his most celebrated portraits are those of Philip the Good, his third wife Isabella of Portugal and their son Charles the Bold.

 Influence

 His vigorous, subtle, expressive painting and popular religious conceptions had considerable influence on European painting, not only in France and Germany but also in Italy and in Spain.
 Panofsky writes how Rogier van der Weyden introduced new religious iconography in his painting; he depicted patrons participating in sacred events and combined half-portraits of the Madonna with portraits of people in prayer to form diptychs.
 He also reformulated and popularised the subject of Saint Jerome removing the thorn from the lion's paw.

 Hans Memling was his greatest follower, although it is not proven that he studied under Rogier.
 Van der Weyden had also a large influence on the German painter and engraver Martin Schongauer whose prints were distributed all over Europe from the last decades of the 15th century.
 Indirectly Schongauer's prints helped to disseminate van der Weyden's style.
 Delenda writes that, with the exception of Petrus Christus, who was a disciple of Jan van Eyck, traces of Rogier van der Weyden's art can be found in all fifteenth-century artists to varying degrees.